 Carbon Monoxide Detectors

-These are devices that can detect the presence of carbon monoxide gas in your senior’s home to prevent carbon monoxide poisoning.
+These are devices that can detect the presence of carbon monoxide gas in your senior’s home, if applicable (see below), to prevent carbon monoxide poisoning.
 It is very important to install a detector because carbon monoxide (CO) is known as the silent killer because it is an odorless gas that goes undetected until the damage is done.

-CO is a colorless, tasteless and odorless gas produced when carbon-based fuels, including gasoline, natural gas, propane, coal, oil or wood are burned without enough oxygen.
+CO is a colorless, tasteless, and odorless gas produced when carbon-based fuels, including gasoline, natural gas, propane, coal, oil, or wood are burned without enough oxygen.
 CO poisoning can happen slowly over time when small amounts of gas are present in the air or quickly when an event occurs that releases a great deal of the gas.
-Winter months are especially dangerous when portable gas or oil heaters and generators are used without proper ventilation.

 In the home, some common sources of CO include open flames, space heaters, water heaters, blocked chimneys or running a car inside a garage without proper ventilation or insulation to the home.